klemek/forge-steel/README.md

 FORGE is a concept which is intended to be derived onto other forms (like Raspberry PI).
 In order to differentiate between them each would be name after a different alloy.

 FORGE (steel) describe the linux version.

+### I couldn't install FORGE on my computer

+Verify you have the correct [requirements](#requirements) installed.

+Then if you continue to have problems, you can [open an issue](https://github.com/klemek/forge-steel/issues).

+### I didn't understand everything about your tutorial

+Please [open an issue](https://github.com/klemek/forge-steel/issues) describing what your having trouble with, I'll try to anwer and update the README.

 ### My nanoKontrol2 is acting strange